 Decide what to do with TSP

 This is another huge decision when it comes to retirement.
 There are advantages to having money in an IRA and advantages to having money in TSP.
 While there is nothing inherently wrong with moving money out of TSP, you’ll want to make sure you do it for the right reasons.
 TSP and IRAs both operate differently prior to age 591/2.
 The most common product that I hear pitched to feds is a fixed annuity.
-This article provides more information on this type of annuity and my thoughts on them.

 Assess your survivor’s income

 If you die a week into retirement, what kind of income will your spouse be left with?
 What will the sources of that income be?
 Do you need to take the full survivor annuity?
 Take time to make sure that your loved ones will be provided for and you make the proper survivor annuity decision.

 FEGLI is federal employee’s group life insurance plan.
 Similar to most plans, the premiums go up with age.
 You can continue FEGLI into retirement as long as you have had it for the previous five years, but it will likely be very expensive.
 If you want to carry some life insurance in retirement, it would be best to evaluate your options with FEGLI as well as private insurance.
 Here is a quick video explaining Basic FEGLI.